melisalsan/AP_CS_A/CSA_Unit1.md

 > A type is a set of values (a domain) and a set of operations on them.
 For example, you can do addition with int’s and double’s but not with booleans and Strings.

+There are limits to the data that can be stored in variables.
+- int max: Integer.MAXVALUE
+- int min: Integer.MINVALUE

+- double: up to 14-15 digits
+- boolean: true or false

 **To create a variable**, you must tell Java its data type and its name.
 Creating a variable is also called declaring a variable.
 The type is a keyword like int, double, or boolean, but you get to make up the name for the variable.
 When you create a primitive variable Java will set aside enough bits in memory for that primitive type and associate that memory location with the name that you used.

 Computers store all values using bits (binary digits).
 A bit can represent two values and we usually say that the value of a bit is either 0 or 1.
 When you declare a variable, you have to tell Java the type of the variable because Java needs to know how many bits to use and how to represent the value.
 The 3 different primitive types all require different number of bits.
 An integer gets 32 bits of memory, a double gets 64 bits of memory and a boolean could be represented by just one bit.